 FACTOR STRENGTHS STRATEGIES WEAKNESSES STRATEGIES What do you have that you are good at?
 What do you need to do to further improve what you are good at?
 What are you lacking and are not at?
 What do you need to do to change weakness into strengths?
 Systems The municipality has Consultants for planning and design of roads, bridges electrification, and social amenities projects.
 MIG MIS for registration and reporting and EPWP RS Engineering services Standing committee.
 Adopted EPWP Policy Existing roads maintenance plan Availability of the municipal Plant Roads are complying with technical recommendations for highways guidelines (TRH).
 Most villages have electricity except the infills and extensions.
 The municipality have the Machinery Workshop.
 Continuous training by COGTA on MIS system and EPWP Reporting System Capacity building to ensure meaningful oversight.
 Review of EPWP policy Replace old and add more machinery Develop guidelines for prioritisation through stakeholder engagements.
 Procurement of designs software Improve stakeholder mobilisation to ensure compliance TRH guidelines. water drainage system.
 Poor quality of roads and poor stormwater designs.
-Poor working relations with other departments and State-Owned Enterprises. management.
+Poor working relations with other departments and State-Owned Enterprises.
+Develop infrastructure policies and review EPWP policies.
+Develop a policy for stormwater management.
 Improve infrastructure design standards to adapt to effects of climate change.
 Strengthen IGR forum (District infrastructure and basic service forum).
-Establish Local Infrastructure and Basic Forum People Competent Acting Senior Manager Competent Construction and Maintenance Manager Competent Superintendent Roads Competent ISD Officer, Project Accountant and Project Management Officer Competent electrician Machine Operators Consulting Engineers Capacity building The grading of the municipality compromises retention of operators Department operates without PMU and Project Management Officer due to long suspension period Develop retention strategy for operators.
+Establish Local Infrastructure and Basic Forum Improve on planning for early execution of electricity projects.
+Capacity building and close monitoring of contracts Develop maintenance Policy To prioritise filling of critical posts (Mechanic, Workshop Superintended and Workshop attendants.
+People Competent Acting Senior Manager Competent Construction and Maintenance Manager Competent Superintendent Roads Competent ISD Officer, Project Accountant and Project Management Officer Competent electrician Machine Operators Consulting Engineers Capacity building The grading of the municipality compromises retention of operators Department operates without PMU and Project Management Officer due to long suspension period Develop retention strategy for operators.
 Corporate Services to Fastrack the disciplinary processes

 FACTOR STRENGTHS STRATEGIES WEAKNESSES STRATEGIES What do you have that you are good at?
 What do you need to do to further improve what you are good at?
 What are you lacking and are not at?
 What do you need to do to change weakness into strengths?
 Organisational Structural Arrangements Fully fledged Engineering Department Review the organisational structure Vacancy of Senior Manager Project Management Officer Corporate Services to Fastrack the recruitment processes.
-Regulatory Environment (internal) Constitution and other relevant acts General Conditions of Contract (3rd Edition) New Engineering Contract (NEC) Engineering Council of South Africa (ECSA) SAIEE (South African Institute of Electrical Engineers) South African Institute of Civil Engineers (SAICE) CIDB Registration of employees to Professional bodies Some engineers are eligible but are not registered to professional bodies Registration of employees to Professional bodies Technology MS Word, Excel, PowerPoint , Google Earth Municipality to invest on design software to limit the utilisation of consultants Non availability of design software (ARCH GIS, Civil 3D) Bentley Microsation Retic Master Budget and procure software design
+Regulatory Environment (internal) Constitution and other relevant acts General Conditions of Contract (3 rd Edition) New Engineering Contract (NEC) Engineering Council of South Africa (ECSA) SAIEE (South African Institute of Electrical Engineers) South African Institute of Civil Engineers (SAICE) CIDB Registration of employees to Professional bodies Some engineers are eligible but are not registered to professional bodies Registration of employees to Professional bodies Technology MS Word, Excel, PowerPoint , Google Earth Municipality to invest on design software to limit the utilisation of consultants Non availability of design software (ARCH GIS, Civil 3D) Bentley Microsation Retic Master Budget and procure software design